 If you live in an area where NDIS is available but you are over 65 years old you will not be eligible for NDIS support.
 In this case the supports you have been receiving previously through State and Territory funded disability support programs will continue but they will be transferred to a national program called the Commonwealth Continuity of Support (CoS) Programme.

-This new program, run by the Australian Government’s Department of Health will make sure you’ll receive ongoing support at the same level as before.
+This new program, run by the Australian Government’s Department of Health, will make sure you’ll receive ongoing support at the same level as before.
 Your fees won’t change and you can stay with the same services provider.

 CoS provides accommodation support, community support such as counselling, therapy and behavioural support, community access such as life skills development and recreation programs and respite.

-If you are not eligible for the CoS program and aged over 65 years old you may be eligible to receive assistance through Government funded aged care supports.
+If you are not eligible for the CoS program and are over 65 years old you may be eligible to receive assistance through Government funded aged care supports.
 Basic assistance at home is offered through the Commonwealth Home Support Programme (CHSP) and higher intensity support is available under the Home Care Packages program.

 If you are unable to continue to live independently in your own home you may choose to move into an aged care home to make sure you receive around the clock care.